FreeCAD/FreeCAD-documentation/wiki/Std_AddonMgr.md

 ## Description

 The **Std AddonMgr** command opens the Addon manager.
-With the Addon manager you can install and manage [external workbenches](external_workbenches.md) and [macros](macros.md) provided by the FreeCAD community.
-The available workbenches and macros are taken from two repositories, [FreeCAD-addons](https://github.com/FreeCAD/FreeCAD-addons/) and [FreeCAD-macros](https://github.com/FreeCAD/FreeCAD-macros/), and from the [Macros recipes](Macros_recipes.md) page.
+With the Addon manager you can install and manage _ page.

 Addons that are marked as {{emphasis|Python 2 Only}} will not work in FreeCAD version 0.19 or higher.

 Due to changes to the GitHub platform in the year 2020 the Addon manager no longer works if you use FreeCAD version 0.17 or earlier.
-You need to upgrade to version [0.18.5](https://github.com/FreeCAD/FreeCAD/releases/tag/0.18.5) or a recent [0.19](https://github.com/FreeCAD/FreeCAD/releases/tag/0.19_pre) version.
-Alternatively you can install addons manually, see [Notes](#Notes.md) below.
+You need to upgrade to version _ below.

  ![](images/Std_AddonMgr_dialog.png )  *The Addon manager dialog box*